 Sometimes it may seem like your role as your company’s CIO or IT manager — in its multiple and varied facets — never ends.
 The influx and increasing improvement of technology associated with compliance and auditing may toggle somewhere between “a gift and a curse” in your estimation, and that is as true in your work with SOC (Service Organization Controls) audits as in any other task or procedure that you oversee.
 However, when it comes to accurate financial reporting for your customers, SOC is an essential tool to keep everyone accountable and protected.

-As useful as SOC 1 reports are, the different types of these specific reports (Type 1 and Type 2) tend to cause confusion for many IT professionals who work to wrap their minds around the definition of a SOC 1 Type 1 Report and Type 2 Report and sorting out the practical differences between the two.
+As useful as SOC 1 reports are, the different types of these specific reports (Type 1 and Type 2) tend to cause confusion for many IT professionals.
 If you struggle to distinguish the subtle definition between the two, you are not alone, so take some time to learn the details of each type of report before getting started.

-What Is a SOC 1 Type 1 Report?
+What Information Does a SOC 1 Type 1 Report Provide?

-What Is a SOC 1 Type 2 Report?
+What Information Does a SOC 1 Type 2 Report Provide?

-Similar to a Type 1 SOC report, a Type 2 report contains all the same information but adds in your design and testing of the controls over a period of time, which is typically six months — as opposed to a specified date used on a Type 1 SOC report — and describes the testing performed and the results.
-SOC 1 Type 2 reports cover more time and a more thorough investigation of your design and processes, so it is a significantly more rigorous test for you and your team to perform.
-The benefit of such hard work is the detailed results that you can provide to your customer.
+Similar to a Type 1 SOC report, a Type 2 report contains all the same information.
+Plus, it includes the design and testing of the controls over a period of time, typically six months, rather than a specified date as is used on a Type 1 SOC report.
+It describes the testing performed and the results.
+SOC 1 Type 2 reports cover a longer period of time and include a more detailed investigation of the design and processes.
+In general, type 2 is a significantly more rigorous audit.
+The benefit of such hard work is the detailed report that you can provide to your customer.

 Finding Outside Help to Further Clarify the Difference Between SOC 1 Type 1 and Type 2 Reports